Kristin Yinger headshot

 Bio:

-Kristin Yinger is a Ph.D. student in the History of Art and Architecture Department at the University of California, Santa Barbara.
+Kristin Yinger is a Ph.D. student in the History of Art & Architecture Department at the University of California, Santa Barbara.
 Kristin’s research interests range from 1970s feminist alternative arts magazines and publishing as an artistic practice to contemporary works of documentary, photography, and archive making.
-She is a current recipient of the Graduate Division Racial Justice Fellowship and the Regents Fellowship.
-She is committed to scholarship creation and teaching that furthers the fleshing out of histories of queer, feminist, BIPOC, and historically underrepresented groups and increasing accessibility to art, art spaces, and arts education.
-A Los Angeles native, Kristin hopes to contribute to scholarship on art in California.
+She is a current recipient of the Graduate Division Racial Justice Fellowship Link opens an external site and the Regents Fellowship.
+She is committed to scholarship creation, teaching, and mentorship that furthers the fleshing out of histories of queer, feminist, BIPOC, and historically minoritized groups and increasing accessibility to art, art spaces, and arts education.